How to Reinstate LLC in Texas: Guide for Texas Business Owners

 Business Name Taken by Another Entity

 If Texas involuntarily terminates your business, your business name will no longer appear in the registry of business names.
 This means that other people can take your business name.
-If you apply for reinstatement and your name is taken, you will need to change your business name or get consent to use that name.
+If you apply for reinstatement and your name is no longer available, you will need to change your business name or get consent to use that name.

 Your registered agent accepts tax and legal documents on behalf of your business, and you will need to provide their information when you request a Texas LLC reinstatement.
 However, in most situations, you cannot use the reinstatement form to name a new registered agent.